Swiss School of Management

 depends on data quality, skilled analysts understanding the technologies and the business, and an organizational commitment to data-driven decision-making.
 The course will cover both an overview of the mathematical basics that are behind BA and their possible application limitations, as well as the BA’s significant applications in different Vertical Markets, with a particular focus on Retail.
 A critical implication of the BA application is Change Management, and a part of the course will be dedicated to this topic.

-The course will also support the development of students’ skills in the areas of cultural sensitivity and the ability to create more sophisticated conceptions of cross-cultural encounters.
-It will move the students from the traditional dualistic ‘black or white’ way of thinking towards a more relativist one ‘with all shades of grey in between.’
+The module will also support the development of students’ skills in the areas of cultural sensitivity and ability to create more sophisticated conceptions of cross-cultural encounters.
+It will move the students from the traditional dualistic ‘black or white’ way of thinking further towards a more relativist one ‘with all shades of grey in between’.
+The module focuses on the impact of cultural background on individuals, organizations and management; on the dimensions which discriminate national cultures, and on cross-cultural interactions.
+The objective of the module is to help students to construct their own coherent, individual perspective of the substance and increase their cultural awareness.

 In the second your of your Bachelor’s Studies, you will learn another new language and culture.